kaushikmelch/Disk-Input-Output-Analysis/README.md

 	a) ./fast <filename>

 Note:
-This progra, returns the XOR value of the file(where 4 bytes(characters from file) are taken together as an integer).
+This program, returns the XOR value of the file(where 4 bytes(characters from file) are taken together as an integer).
 It also prints the time taken to accomplish the read operation and also the file size that was read.

-Ensure that the file_size is a multiple of 4.
-Run it multiple times to get best cached performance.